rfaerber1/CSE-478-Assignment/README.md

 An interactive data visualization dashboard built using **D3.js** to explore seasonal influenza vaccination coverage across the United States.
 Users can filter by state, flu season, race/ethnicity, and estimate type to view monthly trends, yearly comparisons, and sample sizes.

-> Created for Arizona State University's **CSE 478: Data Visualization** course — received 100% on the assignment.
+> Created for Arizona State University's **CSE 478: Foundations of Data Visualization** course — received 100% on the assignment.

 ---